texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/introduction.md

 #include "botnroll/botnroll_wrapper.h"
 ```

-Hopefully these first three lines should seem vaguely familar - we're once again **including** other libraries to work with our code.
+Hopefully these first lines should seem vaguely familiar - we're once again **including** other libraries to work with our code.
 In this case, the libraries we are including are the ROS libraries, and the robot libraries we've written to help you control your robot.

 ```cpp
 int main(int argc, char **argv) {